verrazzano/docs/content/en/docs/setup/install/multicluster.md

 ### Preregistration setup

 Before registering the managed cluster, first you'll need to set up the following items:
 - A Secret containing the managed cluster's CA certificate.
-Note that the `cacrt` field in this secret can be empty if the managed cluster uses a well-known CA. It is required only if the managed cluster uses self-signed certificates.
+Note that the `cacrt` field in this secret can be empty only if the managed cluster uses a well-known CA.
   This CA certificate is used by the admin cluster to scrape metrics from the managed cluster, for both applications and Verrazzano components.
 - A ConfigMap containing the externally reachable address of the admin cluster.
 This will be provided to the managed cluster during registration so that it can connect to the admin cluster.